Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-We divide the SR memory protocol into three stages: absorption, writing, and retrieval, which follow the general principles of ``fast’’ lambda-type storage and readout~\cite{gorshkov2007photon,gorshkov2007universal}, and can also be extended to the ``ladder’’-type atomic configurations~\cite{finkelstein2018fast,Kaczmarek2018high}.
-In the absorption stage, the short incident probe causes the build-up of a polarization excitation across the entire ensemble (sec.~\ref{sec:absorb}), on a timescale much shorter than the decoherence of the excited state, which can therefore be neglected ($e^{-\gamma T_{\rm P} }\approx$ 1).~This atomic polarization is maximized at the conclusion of the input pulse, leading to a subsequent reemission referred to as superradiance.
-We note that regardless of the line broadening mechanism (homogeneous/inhomogeneous), this type of reemission occurs naturally whenever a broadband pulse is absorbed by a spectral feature, whose linewidth is narrower than the bandwidth of the incident pulse~\cite{vivoli2013high}.
-As such, this absorption regime is different than in photon-echo and FID processes, where the probe bandwidths must be smaller than or comparable to the spectral bandwidth of the inhomogeneously broadened emitters~\cite{tittel2010photon}.
+The SR memory protocol (Fig.~\ref{fig:protocol}) proceeds via three stages: absorption, writing, and retrieval, which follow the general principles of ``fast’’ lambda-type storage and readout~\cite{gorshkov2007photon,gorshkov2007universal}, and can also be extended to the ``ladder’’-type atomic configurations~\cite{finkelstein2018fast,Kaczmarek2018high}.
+During absorption, the short incident probe builds up polarization coherence $|P(z,t)|^{2}$ (Fig.~\ref{fig:protocol}c) across the entire ensemble~\cite{supplementary} on a timescale much shorter than the excited-state decoherence, which can therefore be neglected ($e^{-\gamma T_{\rm P} }\approx$ 1).
+Atomic polarization is maximized at the conclusion of the input pulse, leading to a subsequent superradiant reemission (Fig.~\ref{fig:protocol}a).
+Regardless of the line broadening mechanism (homogeneous or inhomogeneous), such reemission occurs naturally whenever a broadband pulse is absorbed by a spectral feature with linewidth narrower than the bandwidth of the incident pulse~\cite{vivoli2013high}.
+This absorption regime differs from that of photon-echo and FID processes, where the probe bandwidths must be smaller than or comparable to the width of the inhomogeneously broadened emitters~\cite{tittel2010photon}.